hauselin/obsidian-alfred/README.md

 - Specify daily note template: `odailytemplate`
   - Required only if you have a template for daily notes.

+**After setting up the daily notes commands, you can also append text to your daily note with `odi the text you want to append`**. `odi` works like `oi`, but appends to your daily note instead of your inbox note (see below).

 **If you want to append text to an inbox note, you'll have to specify the note you're using as your inbox note.**

 - Specify inbox note: `oinbox`